ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 As the body, pingback POST request recieves the entitlement object returned by the "winning" authorization endpoint.

 **Important:** The pingback JSON object is sent with `Content-type: text/plain`.
-This is intentional as it removes the need for CORS preflight check.
+This is intentional as it removes the need for a CORS preflight check.

 ## Actions